monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 1. 01.45.25.
 Create folder for listing views and link to new folder.

 1. 01.46.30.
 Turn layout into actual component and avoid having to extend layout in each view.
+You don't have to do this.
+There is no "better" way.
+Basically, using $slot instead of @yield.

+1. 01.49.00.
+Filtering tags.